whbyeon/whbyeon/README.md

 ## Hi there 👋

+### 🔨 Ongoing Projects
+- Variants of GRPO
+- Social dilemmas with LLM-based agents

 <!--
 **whbyeon/whbyeon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.